Veterans of the Global War on Terror and Benefits Available

 - Operation New Dawn (OND) occurred from September 2010 to December 2011.
 This conflict’s operational name was announced in order to reflect the reduced involvement of U.S. troops in Iraq;

-- Operation Enduring Freedom (OEF) began in October 2001 and continues to the present day in Afghanistan.
+- Operation Enduring Freedom (OEF) began in October 2001 and ended in December 2014.

 Healthcare and Benefits Statistics